Nick Herbig: 2023

 After being selected in the fourth round of the 2023 NFL draft, Herbig signed his rookie contract with the Pittsburgh Steelers.
 On March 16, 2023, the Pittsburgh Steelers had coincidentally signed his older brother, offensive guard, Nate Herbig.

 He made his first start for the Steelers in Week 1's loss to the San Francisco 49ers.
 He finished the game making one assisted tackle.
 He made his first forced fumble during the Steelers' loss to the Jacksonville Jaguars, he made a second one during their victory over Seattle on New Year's Eve, 2023.
 On October 22, 2023, Herbig made his first professional sack on Los Angeles Rams quarterback Matthew Stafford.

 As a rookie, Herbig appeared in 17 games.
 He finished with three sacks, 27 total tackles (19 solo), two forced fumbles, and one fumble recovery.
 The Steelers ended their season with a 10–7 record and made a playoff appearance, the first of Herbig's professional career.

 In the AFC Wild card round against the Buffalo Bills, Herbig made one tackle and played for 20 defensive snaps as well as 19 special teams snaps.
 The Steelers lost the game 31–17, ending their season.

 2024

 Herbig made his first appearance of the season in Week 1's win over the Atlanta Falcons.
 He recorded one tackle.
 On November 17, 2024, Herbig forced a fumble on Derrick Henry for the first time in 538 touches for Henry.
-It was his second forced fumble of the season.
+It was Herbig's second forced fumble of the season.
 Herbig finished his second season with 22 total tackles (13 solo, nine assisted) with five being for tackles for loss.
 He also had 11 quarterback hits and four forced fumbles, taking 415 defensive snaps as well as 174 special teams snaps.

 In Herbig's second postseason appearance, he recorded no statistics, but played 17 defensive and 19 special teams snaps.
 The Steelers fell in the wild card round to the Baltimore Ravens 28–14.

+2026

+On June 2, 2026, Herbig signed a four-year, $100 million contract extension with the Steelers.

 Personal life

 His brother, Nate Herbig, is a former offensive guard in the NFL.
+Herbig is of partial Japanese, Okinawan, and Native Hawaiian descent.